JHUISI/auto-tools/auto_batch/README.md

 			: takes a test statement for debugging SDL parser

-An example for how to execute AutoBatch on the BLS scheme without additional options:
+An example for how to execute AutoBatch on the BLS signature scheme without additional options:

 	python runAutoBatch.py --sdl schemes/BLS/bls.sdl --outfile schemes/BLS/bls-full-batch.sdl